H. P. Lovecraft: Decline of civilization

 For much of his life, Lovecraft was fixated on the concepts of decline and decadence.
 More specifically, he thought that the West was in a state of terminal decline.
 Starting in the 1920s, Lovecraft became familiar with the work of the German conservative-revolutionary theorist Oswald Spengler, whose pessimistic thesis of the decadence of the modern West formed a crucial element in Lovecraft's overall anti-modern worldview.
 Spenglerian imagery of cyclical decay is a central theme in At the Mountains of Madness.
 S. T. Joshi, in H. P. Lovecraft: The Decline of the West, places Spengler at the center of his discussion of Lovecraft's political and philosophical ideas.
 According to him, the idea of decline is the single idea that permeates and connects his personal philosophy.
-The main Spenglerian influence on Lovecraft would be his view that politics, economics, science, and art are all interdependent aspects of civilization.
+The main Spenglerian influence on Lovecraft was his view that politics, economics, science, and art are all interdependent aspects of civilization.
 This realization led him to shed his personal ignorance of then-current political and economic developments after 1927.
 Lovecraft had developed his idea of Western decline independently, but Spengler gave it a clear framework.

 Science

 Lovecraft shifted supernatural horror away from its previous focus on human issues to a focus on cosmic ones.
 In this way, he merged the elements of supernatural fiction that he deemed to be scientifically viable with science fiction.
 This merge required an understanding of both supernatural horror and then-contemporary science.
 Lovecraft used this combined knowledge to create stories that extensively reference trends in scientific development.
 Beginning with "The Shunned House", Lovecraft increasingly incorporated elements of both Einsteinian science and his own personal materialism into his stories.
 This intensified with the writing of "The Call of Cthulhu", where he depicted alien influences on humanity.
-This trend would continue throughout the remainder of his literary career.
+This trend continued throughout the remainder of his literary career.
 "The Colour Out of Space" represents what scholars have called the peak of this trend.
 It portrays an alien lifeform whose otherness prevents it from being defined by then-contemporary science.

 Another part of this effort was the repeated usage of mathematics in an effort to make his creatures and settings appear more alien.
 Tom Hull, a mathematician, regards this as enhancing his ability to invoke a sense of otherness and fear.
 He attributes this use of mathematics to Lovecraft's childhood interest in astronomy and his adulthood awareness of non-Euclidean geometry.
 Another reason for his use of mathematics was his reaction to the scientific developments of his day.
 These developments convinced him that humanity's primary means of understanding the world was no longer trustable.
 Lovecraft's usage of mathematics in his fiction serves to convert otherwise supernatural elements into things that have in-universe scientific explanations.
 "The Dreams in the Witch House" and The Shadow Out of Time both have elements of this.
 The former uses a witch and her familiar, while the latter uses the idea of mind transference.
 These elements are explained using scientific theories that were prevalent during Lovecraft's lifetime.